As a copywriter, it’s something I see all the time…

 After your attention-grabbing headline, you should quickly tell people who you are and include one of those awesome brand photos of yourself, so that your reader can put a face to the name.
 After that, you want to share your Positioning Statement, which shares who you serve and where you serve them.
 Again, this helps someone know if they are in the right place!

 The reason this is important is because it invites readers to naturally assess whether or not they’re a good fit to work with you.
-By calling those out, you make it super simple and clear for them to know if they belong in your world.
+By calling out who you serve, you make it super simple and clear for them to know if they belong in your world.

 The key is that you make this as specific as possible.
 If you only work with certain industries, make sure that’s noted!
 This will save you and your audience time in the long run.